-Kansas City-based industrial warehouse developer, Northpoint Development, has been working on a plan to acquire nearly 2,000+ acres of prime farmland in our area and replace it with a massive industrial warehouse complex.
-This complex is being proposed at a time when Will County is suffering from an astronomical growth in trucking and warehouse development that is straining an already decrepit and ill-maintained roadway system.
+Kansas City-based industrial warehouse developer, NorthPoint Development, has been working on a plan to acquire nearly 3,000 acres of prime farmland in our area and replace it with a massive industrial warehouse complex.
+This project is being proposed at a time when Will County is suffering from an astronomical growth in trucking and warehouse development that is straining an already decrepit and ill-maintained roadway system.

-Land Developers, Warehouse Operators and Intermodal operations are creating conditions within our region where road safety and quality of life is being affected across our community.
-A large percentage of the residents of this area are fed up with local, regional and state governments allowing this area to be turned into an unsafe and unlivable industrial zone.
-This proposed development would negatively impact our communities to the point that they would be unrecognizable if Northpoint were to come through.
-Stay up-to-date with relevant information, and learn about meetings through this site.
+As a result many residents of this area are fed up with local, regional and state governments allowing this area to be turned into an unsafe and unlivable industrial zone.
+This proposed development would negatively impact our communities to the point that they would be unrecognizable if NorthPoint were to come through.
+Learn more about the project.

-The “No More Trucks” component of our signs was intended to convey that Elwood residents wanted to see “NO MORE TRUCKS” driving through town on residential streets and non-truck routes, entering places that they should not (such as Abraham Lincoln National Cemetery), carrying overweight loads damaging our roadways, and disobeying traffic signals, endangering the community.
+The “No More Trucks” component of our signs originated in Elwood.
+It was was intended to convey that Elwood residents wanted to see “NO MORE TRUCKS” driving through town on residential streets and non-truck routes, entering places that they should not (such as Abraham Lincoln National Cemetery), carrying overweight loads damaging our roadways, and disobeying traffic signals, endangering the community.
 Those are very real events that occur on a daily basis within the Village of Elwood.

-For our supporters, although the “No More Trucks” messaging remains a component of the hundreds of signs distributed in our communities, we do not want this to be the sole reason for communicating opposition to Northpoint Development’s Compass Business Park, mostly because there are a multitude of other reasons why this project will be a detriment to our community.
-Please continue browsing our page to learn more.
+Moving forward, although the “No More Trucks” messaging remains a component of the hundreds of signs distributed in our communities, we do not want this to be the sole reason for communicating opposition to NorthPoint Development’s Compass Business Park, mostly because there are a multitude of other reasons why this project will be a detriment to our community.